Antonio Habas: Prabir Das and David Williams were our protagonists | Goal.com

 “Bengaluru FC are a strong team.
 They have good players who can win aerial duels.
 We played a good match,” said Habas.

-ATK face Chennaiyin FC at the Fatorda Stadium in Goa on March 14.
+ATK face Chennaiyin FC at the Fatorda Stadium in Goa on March 14 in the final.